 - Responsible AI and public service media

 - Intelligible AI by design

-- Public understandings of AI and attitudes/expectations about use of AI in the media
+- Public understandings of AI and attitudes/expectations about the use of AI in the media

-Following the 2017 BBC conference on Artificial Intelligence and Society, BBC R&D in collaboration with key colleagues across the BBC, conducted scoping work into current debates about ethics and machine learning.
-We attended a number of key events including The Growing Ubiquity of Algorithms and Society atthe Royal Society the Digital Ethics Summit organised by TechUK and we conducted a comprehensive literature review on the topic.
-This work culminated in a scoping report on the topic: ‘The case for ethical machine learning at the BBC’.
-This scoping work informed the BBC’s submission of evidence to the House of Lords Select Committee on Artificial Intelligence and made recommendations for a BBC research agenda to advance work in this area.
+Following the 2017 BBC conference on Artificial Intelligence and Society, BBC R&D, in collaboration with key colleagues across the BBC, conducted scoping work into current debates about ethics and machine learning.
+We attended several key events, including The Growing Ubiquity of Algorithms and Society at the Royal Society, the Digital Ethics Summit organised by TechUK, and we conducted a comprehensive literature review on the topic.
+This work culminated in a scoping report on the topic: 'The case for ethical machine learning at the BBC'.
+This scoping work informed the BBC's submission of evidence to the House of Lords Select Committee on Artificial Intelligence and made recommendations for a BBC research agenda to advance work in this area.